Lessons in Leadership: John Wooden

 Wooden captured that essence in his approach.

-One of the things that always strikes me about when I read profiles of his teams and about his life, is that he wasn’t necessarily interested in the accolades of winning multiple national championships.
+One of the things that always strikes me when I read profiles of his teams and about his life, is that he wasn’t necessarily interested in the accolades of winning multiple national championships.
 But rather, he sought to build the character of the young men he coached and inspire them to become the best versions of themselves.
 To become leaders themselves.

 Pyramid of Success